ADVERTISEMENT

 Stone Meredith

-Stone Meredith is the founder of Clever Chicas Project, a collaborative network that highlights ordinary women doing extraordinary things.
-Collaborations include the Finding Florida initiative with the Florida State Theatre.
-She is Creative Director for the Florida Hemingway Society and is an accomplished online instructor of literature, philosophy, and writing.
+Stone Meredith is the founder of The Clever Chicas Project, a collaborative network that highlights ordinary women doing extraordinary things.
+The project promotes cultural literacy through a series of educational initiatives.
+Initiative collaborators include The Florida State Theatre and The Boys and Girls Clubs of Northwest Georgia.
+She is an accomplished online instructor of college-level literature, philosophy, and writing.

 Leave a Reply Cancel reply